 Here is an excerpt from Dr. Fuster’s amazing biography:

 In 1958 Fuster provided the first evidence that the reticular activating system of the brain stem, a neural substrate for arousal from sleep, modulates selective visual attention (Science 1958).
-In 1960 he developed one of the first microelectrode methods for single-unit recording.
+In 1960 he developed one of the first microelectrode methods payday loans online for single-unit recording.
 He demonstrated the reticular facilitation of the excitatory as well as inhibitory reactions of neurons in the visual cortex to visual stimuli (Science 1961), an indication of reticular enhancement of visual contrast in the cortex as a result of attention.

 In 1971 he described the first “memory cells” ever found in the primate brain (Science 1971, J. Neurophysiol., 1973).
 These are cortical cells that show sustained and elevated discharge during the short-term memorization of an item of information (working memory).